kofu145/ShanissEngine/README.md

 # ShanissEngine
- C++ ECS Engine for personal usage.
+ C++ ECS Game Engine, using C# as a scripting interface.